Gunmen kill drug-linked Philippine town mayor in his office

-MANILA, Philippines (AP) — A Philippine town mayor who has been linked by the president to illegal drugs has been fatally shot in his office in the latest brazen attack on local officials.
+MANILA, Philippines (AP) — A Philippine town mayor who was linked by the president to illegal drugs was fatally shot in his office Wednesday in the latest brazen attack on local officials.

-Police say four gunmen barged into the town hall of Ronda municipality in Cebu province after midnight Wednesday then repeatedly shot and killed Mayor Mariano Blanco, who was sleeping in his office.
+Four gunmen barged into the Ronda municipality’s town hall in Cebu province early Wednesday and repeatedly shot Mayor Mariano Blanco, who was sleeping in his office, police said.
 The men fled in a van.

-A police report says the gunmen ordered two watchmen to lie on the ground at gunpoint, rushed to the town hall then “a burst of gunfire was heard from the mayor’s office.”
-The watchmen found Blanco dead.
+A police report said the gunmen ordered two watchmen to lie on the ground at gunpoint, rushed to the town hall, and then “a burst of gunfire was heard from the mayor’s office.”
+The watchmen later found Blanco dead and notified the police.

-Blanco had been included in President Rodrigo Duterte’s list of officials he linked to illegal drugs.
-The mayor had denied any wrongdoing.
+President Rodrigo Duterte had included Blanco in a list of officials allegedly linked to illegal drugs.
+The mayor had denied any wrongdoing and had been alternately sleeping in his office and his nearby house after reportedly receiving death threats, officials said.

 Most Read Nation & World Stories